Individual - Other taxesLast reviewed - 08 February 2023

-Stamp duty is imposed inter alia on heirs upon inheritance of immovable property at a rate of 5% and of shares in a Maltese company / interest in a Maltese partnership (not being a “property company” or “property partnership”) at a rate of 2%.
+Stamp duty is imposed, inter alia, on heirs upon inheritance of immovable property at a rate of 5% and on shares in a Maltese company / interest in a Maltese partnership (not being a 'property company' or 'property partnership') at a rate of 2%.

 The reduced rate of 3.5% on inherited immovable property being the residential property of the heirs should now be applicable on the first EUR 200,000 of the value of the immovable property.

 The interest on duty on documents on transfers causa mortis amounts to 4% per annum or part thereof, which interest applies as from the lapse of one year from the date of such transfer, until the date when the necessary declaration is filed.

 The interest rate on unpaid stamp duty is of 0.33% for every 30 days or part thereof, until the amount due remains unpaid.